 To provide procedures and guidance for the operation, acquisition, maintenance, and disposal of the University Fleet.

 Boise State University is committed to ensuring the safe and appropriate use of the University Fleet and providing employees, students, and volunteers with reliable, safe, economical, and clean modes of transportation.
 The University Fleet must only be operated for Official University Business by Authorized Drivers, in the safest possible manner, and in a way that projects a positive image of the University.

 3.1 Authorized Driver

-A collection of University Vehicles not specifically assigned to a department; intended to provide vehicle access to Drivers requiring temporary or infrequent use.
+A collection of University Vehicles not assigned to a department, intended to provide vehicle access to Authorized Drivers for temporary or infrequent use.

 3.4 Official University Business

 An activity or support function that directly carries out Boise State’s mission of instruction, research, and service through the following authorized purposes:

 - University business for which travel expenses have been authorized (see University Policy 6180 – Travel for details); or